Social medicine

 Social medicine as a scientific field gradually began in the early 19th century, the Industrial Revolution and the subsequent increase in poverty and disease among workers raised concerns about the effect of social processes on the health of the poor.
-The field of social medicine is most commonly addressed today by public health efforts to understand what are known as social determinants of health.
+The field of social medicine is most commonly addressed today by efforts to understand what are known as social determinants of health.

 Scope

-The major emphasis on biomedical science in medical education, health care, and medical research has resulted into a gap with our understanding and acknowledgement of far more important social determinants of public health and individual disease: social-economic inequalities, war, illiteracy, detrimental life-styles (smoking, obesity), discrimination because of race, gender and religion.
+The major emphasis on biomedical science in medical education, health care, and medical research has resulted into a gap with our understanding and acknowledgement of far more important social determinants of health and individual disease: social-economic inequalities, war, illiteracy, detrimental life-styles (smoking, obesity), discrimination because of race, gender and religion.
 Farmer et al. (2006) gave the following explanation for this gap:

 The holy grail of modern medicine remains the search for a molecular basis of disease.
 While the practical yield of such circumscribed inquiry has been enormous, exclusive focus on molecular-level phenomena has contributed to the increasing "desocialization" of scientific inquiry: a tendency to ask only biological questions about what are in fact biosocial phenomena.

 They further concluded that "Biosocial understandings of medical phenomena are urgently needed".

+Social medicine is a vast and evolving field, and its scope can cover a wide range of topics that touch on the intersection of society and health.
+The scope of social medicine includes: